fiddien/fiddien.github.io/contents/_tabs/about.md

 order: 3
 ---

 This is Ilma Aliya Fiddien.
 I’m a human and a full-time learner.
-One side of me is that I am a Muslimah 🧕 with mathematics training from Institut Teknologi Bandung 🇮🇩.
+One side of me is that I am a Muslimah 🧕 with mathematics training from Institut Teknologi Bandung 🇮🇩 and now studying at MSc Speech and Language Processing at the University of Edinburgh 🇬🇧.
 The other side is that I’m a persistent believer of the uniqueness and complexity of each one of us.
 No person can be described so simply like I just did in a few sentences before.

 ---